bkarak/data_paper_msr2014/README.md

 Download
 --------
-* *Dataset*: The raw dump of the [MongoDB](http://www.mongodb.org/) database can be downloaded from [here](http://istlab.dmst.aueb.gr/~bkarak/findbugs.tar.bz2).
+* *Dataset*: The raw dump of our [MongoDB](http://www.mongodb.org/) database can be downloaded from [here](http://istlab.dmst.aueb.gr/~bkarak/findbugs.tar.bz2).
 To restore it, you can use the *mongorestore* utility, which is shipped with a typical MongoDB installation package.
 * *Tools*: There is a number of tools and libraries, which were developed to process the data collected and produce the published results.
 Inside the [analysis](https://github.com/bkarak/data_paper_msr2014/tree/master/analysis) directory there are numerous python, R and ruby scripts with examples how to process the data.

 Publications
 ------------

 * Dimitris Mitropoulos, Vassilios Karakoidas, Panos Louridas, Georgios Gousios, and Diomidis Spinellis.
 Dismal code: Studying the evolution of security bugs. *In Proceedings of the LASER Workshop 2013, Learning from Authoritative Security Experiment Results*, pages 37-48.
 Usenix Association, October 2013.
-(See also [Github repository](https://github.com/bkarak/evol_security_publication_2012))
+(See also the corresponding [Github repository](https://github.com/bkarak/evol_security_publication_2012))

 Contributors